vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 ### In

-- Extracting the relevant contents from `distribution/helm/` into the `DataDog/helm-charts` git repository
+- Extracting the relevant contents from `distribution/helm/` into a new git repository
-- Migrating _chart_ related CI to the existing workflows in `DataDog/helm-charts`
+- Migrating _chart_ related CI to the industry standard workflows (reference `DataDog/helm-charts`)
 - Continuing to support running `test-e2e-kubernetes` suite from application repository
 - Cross repository syncing (updating `appVersion` and raw resources)